Privicore

 Security Considerations#

-Policies enable fine-grained access control based on operation context
+Policies enable fine-grained access control based on operation events and context

 Active policies automatically enforce authorization without manual intervention